Sathet/3D_Design/Pressure Ruby Luminescence/Project Description.md

 With these criteria, we imagine a device with a folding mirror, enabling to switched quickly from microscope to PRL position.

+My work on solidworks start here and the idea is to use thorlab 3D model available on their website to design the PRL.
+This phase of work in SolidWorks is important to ensure that the right parts are purchased in the right quantities and that the PRL is feasible.
+The difficulty was to keep in mind the optical constraints of the system (focal length of the lenses, transmission/absorption wavelength of the beam splitters/dichroic mirror) while working on its mechanical aspect.

+The first version of the PRL is an assembly of 60 Thorlabs component.